Skip to main content

 FOR ALL CLAIMS

-The following is a list of options for you to consider at this time:
+The following is a list of important information for you to consider at this time:

-• For claims under $10,000 you may be eligible to file in small claims courtThe Oregon Judicial Department maintains the following instructions and forms: https://www.courts.oregon.gov/forms/Documents/SC-INSTR-plntf.pdf
+• For claims under $10,000 you may be able to file in small claims courtThe Oregon Judicial Department maintains the following instructions and forms: https://www.courts.oregon.gov/forms/Documents/SC-INSTR-plntf.pdf

-• BOLI maintains a list of attorneys who may be willing to take your case: https://www.oregon.gov/boli/about/pages/contact-us.aspx
+• BOLI maintains a list of attorneys who may be willing to take your wage claims: https://www.oregon.gov/boli/about/pages/contact-us.aspx

-• In recognition of the challenges individuals may face while awaiting the resolution of their cases, BOLI has created a resource guide, offering information on legal aid, financial assistance programs, food aid, and various support services. https://www.oregon.gov/boli/about/Documents/Bureau%20of%20Labor%20and%20Industries%20Immediate%20Needs%20Resource%20Guide.pdf
+• Many individuals face challenges while awaiting the resolution of their cases.
+BOLI has created a resource guide, offering information on legal aid, financial assistance programs, food aid, and various support services. https://www.oregon.gov/boli/about/Documents/Bureau%20of%20Labor%20and%20Industries%20Immediate%20Needs%20Resource%20Guide.pdf

 • When the agency closes your file based on lack of resources, there may not be records in your file to request through public records, other than what you provided to the agency.